bekk/bekk-christmas/post/elm/the-builder-pattern.md

     ]
 ```

-We will keep all the functionality related to text inputs in one file, which we will call `Input.elm`, and we will structure our code around an opaque type called `Input`, which will hold all of our options for the text field. `Input` has the following type signature:
+We will keep all the functionality related to text inputs in one file, which we will call `Input.elm`.
+And we will structure our code around an opaque type called `Input`, which will hold all of our options for the text field. `Input` has the following type signature:

 ```elm
 type Input msg